SteveBarnett/Remixing/_thinking/the-three-os-of-letting-go-s.md

 updated: 2024-05-07
 ---

-Oh no, oh well, ohm
+Oh no, oh well, ohm.

 - **Oh no.**
     - Notice the story that there's a need to solve the problem.